-It was created by a partnership involving Charnwood Borough Council, John Storer Charnwood, The Bridge and Charnwood Food Poverty Group.
+The project was initially created by a partnership involving Charnwood Borough Council, John Storer Charnwood, The Bridge and Charnwood Food Poverty Group.

 Your Store helps people currently using foodbanks become more independent by offering food at discounted prices.
-Support will also be offered across a wide range of areas including mental health, debt advice and budgeting.
+Support is also offered across a wide range of areas including mental health, debt advice and budgeting.

-The project has been built from the successful work carried out by Charnwood Community Action during the pandemic when hundreds of families received vital food parcels and other support.
+The project was built from the successful work carried out by Charnwood Community Action during the pandemic when hundreds of families received vital food parcels and other support.

 How does it work?

 The Charnwood Food Poverty Group will assess people currently using foodbanks and if suitable, offer them the opportunity to become members of Your Store.

 Each Your Store membership will give the member access to one weekly shop at Your Store.
 Each shop will be made up of a range of food items and will cost from £3, this will be around a quarter of the cost in a typical supermarket.
 Members will also be able to buy additional items such as cleaning, personal hygiene and baby products.

 Each member will be given a personal support plan to help them with things like debt advice and support, budgeting, health and wellbeing, adult learning, employment support, cooking and volunteering opportunities

-Your Store will be managed by John Storer and it is hoped Your Store members will also volunteer to become part of the team.
+Your Store will be managed by John Storer and Your Store members can also volunteer to become part of the team.

-The food and goods on the Your Store shelves will come from a number of sources including FareShare, supermarket and community donations alongside food purchased through funding.
+The food and goods on the Your Store shelves comes from a number of sources including FareShare, supermarket and community donations alongside food purchased through funding.

 Your Store will also focus on reducing food waste both through FareShare deliveries and other initiatives.